pangeaexp/namada/.changelog/unreleased/SDK/4816-wrapper-sigs.md

-- Reworked SDK wrapping and signatures, including some braking changes.
+- Reworked SDK wrapping and signatures, including some breaking changes.
   More specifically:
   - The wrapper arguments have been extracted into a separate type and their presence signals the need to wrap the tx